Dreaming about a surf trip to the Mentawais?

 In the Mentawai Islands, only surf charter boats with an Indonesian flag can legally operate in the area.
 The same applies to its captain that needs to be Indonesian.
 Other regions such as the Banyak Islands don't have the same regulations so international captains can operate legally.
-Surf Guide's will usually be Australian, Brazilian, American or European.
+Surf Guide's will usually be Australian, Brazilian, American or European as well as Indonesian.
 They’ll always speak English.

-Reputable surf boats will have all the safety features in place (life jackets, rafts, radio, flares etc.) but it’s always good to ask.
+Reputable surf boats will have all the safety features in place (life jackets, rafts, radio, flares etc.) but it’s always good to do your research.

 Note: Website reviews are impossible to authenticate.
 But Facebook page reviews are usually a little more legitimate, so be sure to check them out.

 The Naga Laut.
-The bench mark of a good Mentawai surf charter.
+The bench mark of a great mid priced Mentawai surf charter.

 It’s always good to start planning early.
-Many groups will plan 18 months ahead to guarantee the dates they want aboard the boat of their choice.
+Many groups will plan 18 months ahead to guarantee the dates they want.
 So, there's never a better time to start planning than now!